harrisonlab/phytophthora_fragariae/README.md

 The number of bases masked by RepeatMasker:	24836372 The number of bases masked by TransposonPSI:	6237528 The total number of masked bases are:	26598776
+Bc16
+The number of bases masked by RepeatMasker:	37871080 The number of bases masked by TransposonPSI:	8820517 The total number of masked bases are:	39592894
 Bc1
 The number of bases masked by RepeatMasker:	24254593 The number of bases masked by TransposonPSI:	6219671